larcenous-lobotomy/sudoku/README.md

 1. type `python main.py` into your terminal

 # REQUIREMENTS
-You have to have these files in the same directory, and Python 3 and Pygame 1.9 installed on your system.
+These files must all be in the same directory, and there should be an installation of Python 3 and Pygame 1.9 on the system.